Subpecies Compendium

 TerrainConditions

-Can't be combined with Blooming-, Metal- or Rugged-.
+Can't be combined with other [Material] subspecies.

 Metal-

 Metal creatures are by far the hardiest creatures alive, seemingly invincible and able to take just about any kind of punishment.
-Whether their metal cladding is only skin-deep or if it's an intrinsic part of them, one thing's for certain – these guys are tough.

 +1 Heart, -2 Spirit